Building a Stud Wall Cost

 This is to ensure that there is adequate space between the new habitable area and the remainder.

-Also, in case of a new door, it is also imperative that it is fire resistant and self-closing.
+Also, in the case of a new door, you should check whether it needs to be fire-resistant and self-closing.

 Once these two are determined, you should have no problems.